Gresford disaster: Explosion

-On Saturday 22 September 1934 at 2:08 a.m. a violent explosion ripped through the Dennis section.
+On Saturday 22 September 1934 at approximately 2:00 am a violent explosion ripped through the Dennis section.
 The explosion started a fire near 29's district and blocked the main access road, known as "142's Deep", to all the section's other districts.
 At the time up to 500 men were working underground on the night shift with more than half in the affected areas.
 The rest were in the Slant district of the South-East section about 2 mi from the explosion; many there were unaware for some time afterwards that a disaster had occurred.

 In Dennis the night overman, Fred Davies, who was on duty at the bottom of the main shaft, heard a crashing sound and was enveloped in a cloud of dust for around 30 seconds.
 When it cleared he telephoned the surface and told Bonsall, the manager: "something has happened down the Dennis.
 I think it has fired."
 Bonsall immediately went into the mine to try to establish what had occurred.
-At approximately 3.30am the afternoon shift overman, Benjamin Edwards, reported that parts of the Dennis main road were on fire beyond a junction, known as the Clutch, where the haulage motors were located, and that a large number of miners were trapped beyond the blaze.
+At approximately 3:30 am the afternoon shift overman, Benjamin Edwards, reported that parts of the Dennis main road were on fire beyond a junction, known as the Clutch, where the haulage motors were located, and that a large number of miners were trapped beyond the blaze.
 Meanwhile, the shift that was working the Slant was ordered to the pit bottom and told to get out of the mine.